DuXiaoPeng/learngit/README.txt

 Git is a distributed version control System.
 Git is free software distributed under the GPL.
-Git has a mutable index calldr dtsge.
+Git has a mutable index called dtsge.
+Git tracks changes.